Revamping the Performance Appraisal Process

 360° feedback typically works best in culturally mature organisations where values and expected behaviours are clear and there is a high level of trust.
 Anonymity and confidentiality need to be carefully managed to ensure that feedback given is geniune and respectful.
 It also needs the internal or external customers and clients to be invested in the organisation, otherwise they are unlikely to engage with the process.
 Most importantly, it only works where all the stakeholders involved have proper visibility of the individual’s work.
 If the employee very rarely works with particular customer or client for example, the process may be better off without their input.

-What Are The Benefits Of Using A Tool Like SurveyOptic to Roll Out 360° Feedback?
+What Are The Benefits Of Using A Tool such as SurveyOptic to Roll Out 360° Feedback?

-One of the immediate advantages of an online survey tool is confidentiality and anonymity.
-It’s entirely possible to set the system up in a way where it’s impossible to tell who has submitted what feedback about the recipient.
-That of course has positive and negative consequences, but in a culture where feedback is given in the right way, this can enable more honest feedback, for example where a more junior member of staff has valid feedback but is concerned about raising it given the natural complexities of their position.
+One of the immediate advantages of using the right online survey tool is confidentiality and anonymity.
+That of course can have positive and negative consequences, but in a culture where feedback is given in the right way, this will enable more open and honest feedback, for example where a more junior member of staff has valid feedback but is concerned about raising it given the natural complexities of their position.
+Respondents need to feel confident that their answers cannot be traced back to them, especially if they are used to using forms-type tools where all responses are discoverable, so this is one important reason that using a high-quality platform is key.

-You can also reduce any bias from interviewers by delivering the survey online.
+Delivering the survey online will also reduce any bias from using single interviewers.
 One of the alternative ways to collect 360° feedback is by having an interviewer call all relevant respondents in order to collect their feedback.
-They’re likely to have some flexibility in probing topics that come up and this flexibility opens them up to all sorts of issues, from simply consciously or subconsciously following threads they want to, or falling foul of confirmation bias by ‘hearing’ comments that confirm their current thoughts and ‘missing’ comments that refute their current thoughts.
+They’re likely to have some flexibility in probing topics that come up and this flexibility opens them up to all sorts of issues, from simply consciously or subconsciously following threads they want to, or falling foul of confirmation bias by ‘hearing’ comments that confirm their current thoughts and ‘missing’ comments that refute them.
 Delivering a survey online means the questions are more likely to be standardised, with analysis done automatically, reducing any potential for human bias to unfairly shape the feedback.

-The other advantage of using an online tool like SurveyOptic is that reports can be created instantaneously, without the need for a human to sit and compile the results.
-This could be quantitative analysis or it could be thematic analysis of more qualitative questions like ‘How would you describe working with …’.
-With this analysis, it is possible to deliver reports to the end recipient through the platform, further streamlining the process, and reducing admin.
+The other advantage of using an online tool such as SurveyOptic is that reports can be created instantaneously, without the need for a human to sit and compile the results.
+This could be quantitative analysis or it could be thematic analysis of more qualitative questions such as ‘What key strengths does …’.
+With this analysis, it is possible to deliver reports to the end recipient through the platform, further streamlining the process, and reducing admin and the potential for error.

 There are some other administrative advantages too when using an online survey tool for 360° feedback.
 For example, it’s incredibly quick to provide individualised survey links relating to each person receiving 360° feedback.
-Individualised survey links aren’t always quick and easy to do with online survey platforms, either because pricing is based on the number of surveys live which would add up very quickly if you’re running 360° feedback on hundreds of employees, or because it requires the survey administrator to duplicate a survey and rephrase for each feedback recipient.
-Unlike other tools, this is something we can do really quickly and easily within SurveyOptic because we automate the workflows with our integrated email sending, you can also send out invite emails directly from the platform, and schedule follow-ups to ensure the response rate is as high as possible and that emails are sent to the right individuals.
+Individualised survey links aren’t always straightforward with many online survey platforms, either because pricing is based on the number of surveys or responses which could add up very quickly if you’re running 360° feedback for many employees, or because it requires the survey administrator to duplicate a survey and rephrase for each feedback recipient.
+Unlike other tools, this is something easily achievable using automated workflows within SurveyOptic for survey creation and email invite sending.
+Scheduled follow-ups further reduce administration, whilst ensuring the response rate is as high as possible and that emails are sent to the right individuals.

-Overall, delivering 360° feedback through an online survey can save both time and money, whilst reducing some of the issues like bias.
-It doesn’t solve every problem, for example, on its own, there is limited opportunity to probe respondents’ answers, which can give an incomplete picture of the feedback subject, or risk misinterpretation of the feedback given.
+Overall, delivering 360° feedback through an online survey can save both time and money, whilst reducing some of the inherent issues such as bias.
+It may not solve every problem – for example, on its own, there is limited opportunity to probe respondents’ answers.
 Some online surveys typically focus more on quantitative questions which are of course valuable, but can lead recipients to focus on their ‘score’ more than the actual feedback, and potentially miss out on collecting some rich qualitative feedback about recipients.
 This isn’t a limitation of surveys, but is a design issue.

 The Keys to a Successful 360° process

 - Clear and open communication is critical to any survey project.
 It’s even more important in a 360° feedback process.
-You need to be communicate strongly with those receiving feedback so they understand how the feedback has been collected, whose feedback was gathered, and what’s going to be done with the feedback e.g. inputted to the performance appraisal process.
+You need to communicate strongly with those receiving feedback so they understand how the feedback has been collected, from which groups feedback was gathered, and what’s going to be done with the feedback – perhaps fed in to the performance appraisal process.
 On the other side of the process, you need to communicate clearly with those providing feedback so they understand how their feedback is being treated with regards to anonymity/confidentiality and what they can expect will happen with their feedback once it’s been shared with the recipient

 - Provide advice on what good feedback looks like.
-This could be with a PDF or web link in the actual survey, or even providing some webinars in the lead up to a launch date.
-Open text questions are really important for gathering detailed feedback about people, but it’s only helpful when it’s good feedback, and that means supporting people to provide good feedback
+This could be advice within the survey, pre-survey communications, or even providing some webinars or workshops in the lead up to a launch date.
+Open text questions are really important for gathering detailed feedback about people, but it’s only helpful when it’s good feedback, and that means supporting people well in providing it

 - Relate the questions to your organisational success factors and culture.
-It’s encouraging to see companies using standardised question sets to ensure questions are well designed and possibly even comparable with external benchmarks.
+It can be encouraging to see organisations using standardised question sets to ensure questions are well designed.
 However, your organisation has its own culture, with its own expected and acceptable ways of working.
 It’s really important that you capture how someone’s behaviour compares to the expectations set in your organisation

 - Combine quantitative and qualitative question types to ensure you capture as complete an image as possible of the person’s performance.
-You can achieve this by asking a set of quantitative questions on a particular topic such as leadership, with a Likert response scale, and then end the section with an open text question along the lines of ‘Is there any other feedback you’d like to give on the topic of leadership?’ or ‘Are there any other leadership strengths this person has?’
+You can achieve this by asking a set of quantitative questions on a particular topic such as leadership, with a Likert response scale, and then end the section with a relevant open text question.

 - Use a facilitator to interpret and feed back the report.
-It’s entirely possible to design a feedback report with reflective questions and introductory messages to help someone self-reflect on their feedback.
-However, it can be incredibly valuable for someone to be guided through that process by a professional facilitator who can help the individual take the relevant feedback, challenge them if necessary, and create an action plan based on the entirety of the feedback and not just the areas they want to deal with
+Receiving a report following a 360 process can be daunting.
+Whilst a well designed report using reflective questions and introductory messages can help someone self-reflect on their feedback, it is usually better to be able to talk it through, adding context and guidance, with a skilled manager or member of the HR team.
+However, it can be incredibly valuable to be guided through that process by a professional facilitator, who can help the individual take the relevant feedback, challenge them if necessary, and create an action plan based on the entirety of the feedback and not just the areas they feel able to deal with

-If you are new to the progress, or are not acheiving the impact you would like to see, then opt for a fully managed service with a company like SurveyOptic, or employ an external survey design agency, so they can use their expertise with survey design to help you build a strong question set, that can be used year-to-year, in order to successfully gather respondent feedback.
+If you are new to the progress, or are not achieving the impact you would like to see, then opt for a fully managed service – SocialOptic will use our expertise with survey design to help you build a strong, culturally relevant question set, that can be used year-to-year, in order to successfully gather respondent feedback.

 Reflecting on 360’s

 A 360° feedback survey is a great way to gather feedback from the full range of stakeholders who work with an individual.
 It’s not a magic bullet, but it can overcome many of the criticisms of traditional performance review processes and even a 360° feedback interviews.
 It’s entirely possible to use it with all employees, but there are certain situations when it works particularly well, for example with more senior team members or colleagues beginning a development programme.
 Overall, a well designed 360° feedback survey is a fantastic tool for HR teams and individuals in assessing and developing their skills.
-With SurveyOptic, you’re able to design and administer your own 360° feedback surveys, or if you need a helping hand, our team can support you in designing an effective survey.
-For a demo on the platform, you can book online and a member of the team will show you around.
+With SurveyOptic, you’re able to design and administer your own 360° feedback surveys, or if you need a helping hand, our team can support you in designing an effective survey, or run the whole process for you.
+If you’d like to talk further, please use the chat button below, email us or of course book a demonstration to get a feel for how it could work for you.
+We also run a variety of webinars which cover some of the thorny issues of employee surveys and ways to approach them.
+We’d love to connect if you are able to join us.